 - Details about how gifts are evaluated and how unacceptable gifts are handled

 - A statement explaining that prior to accepting certain types of gifts, such as real estate, your nonprofit will conduct a review and seek legal advice as needed

 - Whether gifts may be anonymous

 To guide donors, post your policy on your website or make the policy available in hard copy.

-    To effectively manage in-kind donations, you'll need to establish a process for accepting, documenting and acknowledging gifts.
+To effectively manage in-kind donations, establish a process for accepting, documenting and acknowledging gifts.